Engee documentation

 Conclusions

-Thus, we have considered the case when an object is pinched when the window is raised.
-We can further complicate the model, taking into account various difficulties when closing the window.
-You can also see other examples of using Chart block in Finite automata.
+Thus, we took into account the case when an object is pinched when the window is raised.
+You can further complicate the model, taking into account the various difficulties when closing the window.
+You can also find other examples of using the Chart block in the section Finite automata.

 Blocks used in example